War Related Illness and Injury Study Center

 Brent Casey, president and cofounder of the Student Veterans of America Chapter 227 dedicates the Medal of Honor Garden and Veteran's Plaza at Sullivan University, Louisville, Kentucky on Veteran's Day, November 11, 2010.

 Brent Casey was inspired at an early age to serve his country.
 His grandfather, a WWII Medal of Honor recipient, was his role model who taught him about discipline, work ethic, and selflessness.
-At the age of 19, Brent joined the Army to serve in the medical corps and was trained as a combat life saving medic.
+At the age of 19, Brent joined the Army to serve in the medical corps and was trained as a combat lifesaving medic.
 In October 1990, he was deployed to Saudi Arabia to support Operation Desert Shield/Desert Storm.
 During his deployment, Brent remained patient while focused on dealing with the fear of never knowing what the next minute would hold.
-During the air attack as his unit moved towards the Iraq border, Brent witnessed what he describes as “pure destruction.”
+During the air attack as his unit moved toward the Iraq border, Brent witnessed what he describes as "pure destruction."

-Upon going to the WRIISC, Brent was struck by the comprehensiveness and highly personalized degree of the WRIISC evaluation.
-During his visit, the team of providers was able to diagnose him as having Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (Systemic Exertion Intolerance Disease) (ME/CFS (SEID)) and Irritable Bowel Syndrome which finally explained many of his symptoms.
-An important part of his WRIISC evaluation was receiving information on how to better manage his symptoms.
-Specific recommendation for his conditions included new medications for pain management, graded exercise to combat fatigue, and dietary information to minimize gastrointestinal symptoms.
-With his plans to return to school, Brent was also worried whether his ability to concentrate and memory was impaired.
-His neuropsychological evaluation indicated that Brent was above average in attention and concentration skills which reassured him and gave him the confidence to be able to return to school.
-Brent’s questions about sarin were related to the possibility that there might be future health effects.
+With his plans to return to school, Brent was worried whether his ability to concentrate and memory were impaired.
+His neuropsychological evaluation indicated that Brent was above average in attention and concentration skills, which reassured him and gave him the confidence to be able to return to school.
+Brent's questions about sarin were related to the possibility that there might be future health effects.
 Although the exposure assessment part of the evaluation was not able to answer all his concerns about future health effects from sarin gas, Brent left the WRIISC encouraged to better manage his health with the tools to help him get there.

 A new black granite marker is inscribed with an image of the medals and the plaza's name.

-Today, Brent is currently pursuing his PhD in strategic management and is the president of the Student Veterans Association at his college.
-As part of this group, he has helped raised funds to build a Medal of Honor Memorial Garden to honor Veterans.
-Brent continues to deal with his symptoms but credits the WRIISC and the VA with helping him to learn strategies to minimize his symptoms and live a healthier and more productive life.
-“I am an absolute firm believer that the WRIISC was instrumental in changing my life for the better.
-Through the knowledge about my own health and the suggestions for healthy coping skills I gained from the WRIISC team, I have gone on to do things in life I never thought possible.”
-When asked if he would recommend other Veterans to the Center, he enthusiastically replied, “absolutely, absolutely, absolutely.
-The evaluation provided is on a whole different level and Veterans will gain the necessary health information to get better.”
+"I am an absolute firm believer that the WRIISC was instrumental in changing my life for the better.
+Through the knowledge about my own health and the suggestions for healthy coping skills I gained from the WRIISC team, I have gone on to do things in life I never thought possible."
+When asked if he would recommend other Veterans to WRIISC, he enthusiastically replied, "Absolutely, absolutely, absolutely.
+The evaluation provided is on a whole different level, and Veterans will gain the necessary health information to get better."